KannonZenetism/zenetism-field-physics/zenetism/MP08-symbol-key-ch21.md

 ---

-#### 21.9.1 · Liminal Cognitive Modes Across the Layer Threshold
+### 21.9.1 · Liminal Cognitive Modes Across the Layer Threshold

-The Oscillating Mode describes not an ontological layer, but a transitional state spanning the membrane between embodiment and identity.
-It traverses the liminal sequence IL₂ ↔ IL₁ ↔ L₁ ↔ L₂, where coherence and fragmentation exert simultaneous pressure.
-This is the most common cognitive condition among contemporary humanity, functioning as the experiential testing ground of centropic and entropic forces.
+#### Note on the Liminal Threshold

+This mode is not a new layer,
+but the **trembling boundary**
+between embodiment and identity.

+It lives where currents converge,
+where coherence is tempered,
+and fragmentation is tested.

+It is the **crossroads of motion**,
+not a station of being.

 | Symbol | Mode Name | Range | Description |
 |:--:|:--|:--|:--|